TatoNaranjo/TatoNaranjo/README.md

 # TatoNaranjo

+I'm a Computer and Systems Engineering student and Full Stack Programmer with experience in agile methodologies.
+Proficient in technologies such as JavaScript, Python, React, Node.js, and SQL/NoSQL databases.
+Proven track record in efficient problem solving, with demonstrated ability to quickly adapt to new technologies and development environments.
+I have contributed to the success of innovative projects in collaborative teams, delivering scalable and high quality solutions.
+Motivated to bring my experience and technical skills to challenging and dynamic projects.

 > "Programming is not about typing, it's about thinking." - Rich Hickey

 # What Are The Tools I Use On A Daily Basis?